These are instructions on how to root the Android devices running between Android 2.2 to Android 8.0 using the Kingo Root Application.

-Requirements: Your android device should have at-least 20-30 percent battery to perform the rooting process.
+Requirements: Your Android Device should have at least 20-30 percent of battery to perform the rooting process.

-Step 1: Enable USB Debugging on your Android Smartphone.
-To enable USB debugging, Open Settings > Developers Option > USB Debugging > Tick to Enable.
+- Enable USB Debugging on your Android Device.
+To Enable USB debugging: Open Settings > Developer Options > USB Debugging > Tap on the Checkbox to Enable it.

-Step 3: Once Kingo Root Application is installed on your Computer, Open It.
+- Download and install Kingo Root Application on the Computer.
+Once the Kingo Root Application is installed on the Computer, Open It.

-Step 4: Once Kingo Root Application is launched, connect your Android device to the computer.
+- Once Kingo Root Application is launched, Connect your Android device to the computer.

-Step 5: Once Your Smartphone is connected successfully to the computer, Kingo Root will automatically detect your Smartphone and install the necessary drivers.
+- Once the device is connected to the computer, Kingo Root will automatically detect and install the necessary drivers.

-Step 6: Now, Click on the “Root” button to begin the rooting process.
+- Click on the Root button to begin the rooting process:

-Step 7: Now, Kingo Root will root your Smartphone and install the SuperUser Application.
+- Now, Kingo Root will root your the device and install the Kingo SuperUser App on the device.

-Optional: You can also verify the root status of your device by using the Root Checker Application.
+Congratulations!
+Your Android Device is now Rooted.
+You can also verify the root status of your device by using the Root Checker App.

-[*] No data loss process: Your Android Phone Data like contacts, pictures, videos, music and etc will be not affected with this method.
+[*] No data loss process: Your Android Phone Data like contacts, pictures, videos, music and etc will be not affected with the above method.